 HUM 101.
 Forms and Ideas in Humanities (3)

-Prerequisite: EPT score of 151 or higher or completion of the Lower Division writing requirement.
+Prerequisite: Multiple Measures Placement in GE-level writing or completion of the lower division writing requirement.
 Introductory course provides instruction in the interdisciplinary analysis and interpretation of meaning in art, music and literature ,and in the understanding of philosophical ideas in their own right and as they influence styles and themes in works of art.
-(Available for General Education, Arts and Humanities.)
+(Available for General Education, C1 Arts or C2 Humanities.)

 HUM 105.
 Cultural Eras in Humanities I (3)

-Prerequisite: EPT score of 151 or higher or completion of the Lower Division writing requirement.
+Prerequisite: Multiple Measures Placement in GE-level writing or completion of the lower division writing requirement.
 Interdisciplinary study of major eras of humanistic development from the ancient world to the 15th century through representative works of visual art, architecture, music, philosophy, religion and oral and written literature.
-(Available for General Education, Arts and Humanities.)
+(Available for General Education, C1 Arts or C2 Humanities)

 HUM 106.
 Cultural Eras in Humanities II (3)

-Prerequisite: EPT score of 151 or higher or completion of the Lower Division writing requirement.
+Prerequisite: Multiple Measures Placement in GE-level writing or completion of the lower division writing requirement.
 Interdisciplinary study of major eras of humanistic development from the 16th to 20th century through representative works of visual art, architecture, film, music, philosophy, religion and oral and written literature.
-(Available for General Education, Arts and Humanities.)
+(Available for General Education, C1 Arts or C2 Humanities.)

 HUM 296A-Z. Experimental Topics Courses in Humanities (1-3)